Corey–Nicolaou macrolactonization

 Corey–Nicolaou macrolactonization is a named reaction of organic chemistry, for the synthesis of lactones from hydroxy acids, found in 1974.
-The reaction should take place in a polar aprotic solvent with mild conditions, with the use of 2,2'-Dipyridyldisulfide and triphenylphosphine.
+The reaction uses 2,2'-dipyridyldisulfide and triphenylphosphine as reagents and runs in polar aprotic solvent under mild conditions.

 Mechanism

 The hydroxy acid first reacts with the 2,2'-Dipyridyldisulfide to form the corresponding 2-pyridinethiol ester, and after a proton transfer, the alkoxide attacks the carbonyl carbon, forming a tetrahedral transition state, before resolving back to the desired lactone and 2-pyridinethione.

+Variants

+Other heterocyclic disulfides have been used in place of 2,2'-dipyridyldisulfide.